thaddavis/crewai_and_agentops_script/video_script/1/5_adding_agents_config.md

 Similarly, a "class" defines the ingredients (or components) of code.
 When we pass a class to the interpreter of a particular programming language, for example the Python interpreter, we get runnable code that is based on the blueprint outlined in the class

-So, in this class, we can see we're designing our crew to consist of 2 agents (gw & tj)
+So, with this class, we can see we're designing a crew of agents with one of the agents being gw & the other being tj

+(PAUSE)

 ## Let's try running our crew again